rexresearch

 In contrast, the Brazilian peppertree extract works by simply

 disrupting the signaling of MRSA bacteria without killing it.
-The

-tissues of mice, or the normal, healthy bacteria found on skin.
+skin tissues of mice, or the normal, healthy bacteria found on

 "In some cases, you need to go in heavily with antibiotics to